GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-hidden-body/index.md

 layout: post
 title: "`[aria-hidden=\"true\"]` is present on the document `<body>`"
 description: |
-  Learn how to make sure your web page is accessible to screen reader users by avoiding the aria-hidden attribute on the body element.
+  Learn how to make sure your web page is accessible to assistive technology users by avoiding the aria-hidden attribute on the body element.
 date: 2019-10-17
 web_lighthouse:
   - aria-hidden-body